-- Self-Directed Study Materials: Interactive self-study materials which explain the research behind the Early Career Framework and exemplifications of what this looks like in the classroom.
-ECTs will find these self-study materials as well as a wealth of other resources on the ECPDP online learning platform.
-There is also protected time in Year 1 as part of the self-directed study to observe colleagues and to be observed. - Mentor Sessions: One-to-one sessions to help translate the research into their own practice and reflect on learning and development.
-The content that ECTs should cover in their weekly one-toones with their mentor can be found in the Overview of the Curriculum document, that will be ready for your sessions to start in September. - Training Sessions: Group sessions, primarily delivered face to face, to explore the Early Career Framework with peers.
-These sessions will be facilitated by an expert practitioner who will extend the ECTs thinking and support their planning by sharing practical applications of the research in your classroom.
+- Self-Directed Study Materials: Interactive self-study materials (on the ECT portal of the online learning platform), which explain the research behind the Early Career Framework and exemplifications of what this looks like in the classroom.
+There is also protected time in Year 1 as part of the self-directed study for ECTs to observe you and other colleagues and to be observed.
+The content that you should cover week by week can be found in the Overview of the Curriculum, which will be ready for when your sessions start in September. - Mentor Sessions: One-to-one sessions with you, to help translate the research into their own practice and reflect on their learning and development.
+The content that you should cover in your weekly one-to-ones with your ECT can be found in the Overview of the Curriculum, which will be ready for when your sessions start in September. - Training Sessions: Group sessions, delivered primarily face to face, to explore the Early Career Framework with their peers.
+These sessions will be facilitated by an expert practitioner who will extend ECTs' thinking and support their planning by sharing practical applications of the research in their classroom.